 In order to access the PMPM rate for any given beneficiary, providers must deliver at least one care management contact during the month for that beneficiary (i.e., providers will not be paid for a member in months in which there were no member contacts).
 The provider will be required to submit a claim to the Tailored Plan, and the Tailored Plan will pay the provider the PMPM rate (and the waiver coordination add-on payment, if applicable) after the month of service.
+Only contacts delivered by the assigned care manager or extender will count towards meeting the contact requirements and be eligible for payment.
+In the event that the supervising care manager is providing coverage for a care manager (e.g., sick leave, vacation, staff turnovers) and delivers a contact to a member, the contact will count towards meeting contact requirements and be eligible for payment.
 The Department will provide additional guidance on billing policies and procedures prior to launch.